BasselGhazali/BasselGhazali/README.md

 ---

 ### I'm most familiar with
-I used Python in university for AI-based projects, and then at work to contribute to multiple repos.
+Python!
+I used it in university for AI-based projects, and then at work to contribute to multiple repos.
 We have a toolkit we use on client projects, based on an in-house developed measurement kit, as well as a Flask application to automate how we generate deliverables.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)